Contents

 Watch video

-In addition to the guidance below, you can also watch a video of a webinar recorded on 11 May 2022, presented by policy advisor Louisa Goodfellow and Innovation and policy director Robbie Staniforth to walk through the Ecosurtey consultation response, including a Q&A at the end.
+In addition to the guidance below, you can also watch a video of a webinar recorded on 11 May 2022, presented by policy advisor Louisa Goodfellow and Innovation and policy director Robbie Staniforth to walk through the Ecosurety consultation response, including a Q&A at the end.

 General comments on the consultation